Lu-Feng/SelaVPRplusplus/README.md

 The repository for our another work ImAge (NeurIPS 2025) without aggregator is released at ​[HERE](https://github.com/Lu-Feng/ImAge).

+The code for obtaining the unified dataset is released at [HERE](https://github.com/Tong-Jin01/Unified_dataset).

 To quickly use our SelaVPR++ model, you can use Torch Hub:

 ```